Top Five Worst Hands in Poker (And Why They Stink)

 The same logic applies to determining what makes 2-7 offsuit the worst poker hand.

-However, most players will never play 2-3 either, which means you will never find yourself in this advantageous situation.
+However, most players will never play 2-3 either, so you will never find yourself in this advantageous situation.

 On the other hand, if you were to play 2-3 or 2-4, you could end up making a straight and winning a big pot against a big pocket pair or a set.

-Even when you make trips with 2-7 offsuit, you will often end up getting outkicked by another player with the same trips if any significant amount of chips gets into the pot.
+Even when you make trips with 2-7 offsuit, you will often get outkicked by another player with the same trips if any significant amount of chips gets into the pot.

 There is a very good reason top poker players avoid playing hands like this altogether.
 It's definitely not because they are afraid to gamble.
 It's simply because it's not gambling if you are giving the other player a massive edge over you to start with.